-The In this study, the result also showed higher level of Serum serum Potassium but lower level of serum sodium in young female adults with Striae distensae when compared to controls.
-Higher levels of potassium as observed in this present study may damage the skin membrane [21], hence may be consequential to initiation of the process of striae distensae formation.
-Although potassium has health benefits for the skin but when in excess it may have adverse effects on the skin [22].
+The result also showed higher level of Serum Potassium, but lower level of serum sodium in young female adults with Striae distensae when compared to controls.
+Higher levels of potassium as observed in this present study may damage the skin membrane [23], hence may be consequential to initiation of the process of striae distensae formation.
+Although potassium has health benefits for the skin but when in excess may have adverse effects on the skin [24].